aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 ## Hypotheses

-A suite of visual aids was created a means of visualising the various hypotheses that this landmarking protocol will be used to test.
+A suite of visual aids were created a means of visualising the various hypotheses that this landmarking protocol will be used to test.
 The visual representation of the following hypotheses were produced for my own reference, and used to critically assess the utility of the